rockettheme/docs/Docs/wordpress/themes/g4chimera/services.md

 ---
 title: Chimera: Recreating the Demo - Services Page
 description: Your Guide to Recreating Elements of the Chimera Demo for WordPress
-breadcrumb: /wordpress:WordPress/!themes:Templates/chimera:Chimera
+breadcrumb: /wordpress:WordPress/!themes:Themes/chimera:Chimera

 ---

 Introduction
 -----

-The **Services** example page demonstrates how you can create a beautiful page with the Chimera template.
+The **Services** example page demonstrates how you can create a beautiful page with the Chimera theme.
 Here is some information to help you replicate this page as it appears in the demo.

 Theme Override Options
 -----